mxagar/customer_churn_production/README.md

 - No tracking of datasets / models / artifacts.
 - Maybe `Pipeline` could be used.
 - No serving.

+If you are interested in those topics, please visit the section [Interesting Links](#interesting-links).

 ## Possible Improvements